2F2365C5-5BC5-4963-B919-0097B772721E.jpg

 Tools

 Below are lists of tools required for class, as well as tools and supplies that are optional, though maybe desirable.
 If you have a favorite tool that is not listed here, please bring it.
-Tools come in wide varieties of quality and price points.
+Tools come in a wide variety of quality and price points.
 You can read about our specific brand recommendations here.
 If accumulating the required tool set is financially unviable for you at this time, please inquire as early as possible so that we can discuss alternate accommodations.

 Required Layout Tools and Design Supplies: